lurchmath/lde/docs/phase2-input-tree.md

     * If it detects that the LDE is running in a WebWorker (or the equivalent construct in Node.js), it sends its parameter along by posting a message to be heard by the parent thread.
- * [ ] In the LDE, when it imports the `Structure` module, have it overwrite the default implementation of `feedback` in the `Structure` class with a call directly to the `feedback` function in the LDE.
+ * [x] In the LDE, when it imports the `Structure` module, have it overwrite the default implementation of `feedback` in the `Structure` class with a call directly to the `feedback` function in the LDE.
- * [ ] Update all documentation in that file to reflect the changes just made.
+ * [x] Update all documentation in that file to reflect the changes just made.
- * [ ] Add to the unit tests for `InputStructure`s a few simple tests for these new routines.
+ * [x] Add to the unit tests for the LDE module a few simple tests for these new routines.
- * [ ] Add documentation in that file describing the changes just made.
+ * [x] Add documentation in that file describing the changes just made.
- * [ ] Once the unit tests pass, build everything and commit.
+ * [x] Once the unit tests pass, build everything and commit.

 ## LDE API